zhouqr2000/compuware-ispw-operations-plugin-contributed-to-jenkinsci/README.md

         before timing out.

     -   In the **CES URL** field, enter the CES server URL.
 The default is empty.
-It is not required for other BMC Compuware plugins but is required to use this plugin.
+It is not required for other BMC AMI plugins but is required to use this plugin.
 Please do NOT attach any context path, it should be in the format:
         [http://host:port](http://hostport/).